TheBanHammer/ToasterChan/README.md

 # ToasterChan

+If you would like to provide a module for Toaster please [checkout the example module](https://github.com/TheBanHammer/ToasterChan/blob/master/community_modules/example_module.js) and once you have made it you can simply send a pull request to add your module to the 'community_modules' folder.

 ## Users

 Command | Aliases | Description
 --- | --- | ---
+!afk |  | Sets you as AFK in the room.
 !auth |  | Authenticates your Plug/Discord account with the Nightcore-331 forums (Coming soon/WIP).
 !autowoot | !rcs | Provides a link to the RCS extension.
 !ba |  | Shows information about becoming a Brand Ambassador.